MLA: In-Text Citations

 Format

-• If the author of your source is quoting another author and you’d like to use that quote in your essay, begin your parenthetical reference with “qtd. in” (meaning quoted in).
+• If the author of your source is quoting another author and you’d like to use that quote in your essay, your parenthetical reference must include “qtd. in” (meaning quoted in).

 • Your list of works cited should only include the source you actually consulted.